-- A. The JUDICIAL COUNCIL OF CALIFORNIA may modify the RFP before the proposal due date and time listed in the timeline of the RFP by posting an addendum on the California Courts Website located at www.courts.ca.gov/rfps.htm ("Courts Website").
-It is each Proposer's responsibility to inform itself of any addendum prior to its submission of a proposal. - B. If any Proposer determines that an addendum unnecessarily restricts its ability to propose, the Proposer shall immediately notify the JUDICIAL COUNCIL OF CALIFORNIA via email to the Solicitations Mailbox no later than one day following issuance of the addendum.
+- A. The JUDICIAL COUNCIL may modify the RFP before the proposal due date and time listed in the timeline of the RFP by issuing an addendum.
+It is each Proposer's responsibility to inform itself of any addendum prior to its submission of a proposal. - B. If any Proposer determines that an addendum unnecessarily restricts its ability to propose, the Proposer shall immediately notify the JUDICIAL COUNCIL via email to the Solicitations Mailbox no later than one day following issuance of the addendum.